yazan-aref/itex.tbcrispr.bio-images/README.md

 ## Copyright & Attribution

-All images in this repository are the work product of the ITEX TBCRISPR Bio project and contributors.
+All images in this repository are the work product of the itex.tbcrispr.bio project.
 By viewing this repository, you acknowledge that you do not hold any rights to these images and agree to respect these usage restrictions.

 ---